 MIT bigdata Living Lab

-MIT bigdata Living Lab at Lot Fourteen will bring together the public, private and research sectors to analyse big data to determine the most effective ways for South Australia to grow the economy and drive sustainable population growth.
+The Living Lab brings together the public, private and research sectors to analyse big data to determine the most effective ways for South Australia to grow the economy and drive sustainable population growth.

 Living Lab Executive Governance Group

-Is made up of the Lab’s partners and key representatives from the Government of South Australia.
-It will provide executive oversight, promotion and enablement of the Living Lab to realise its fullest potential.
-It will ensure the partners maintain oversight and shape the future of the Living Lab.
+The group is made up of the Lab’s partners and key representatives from the South Australian Government.
+It provides executive oversight, promotion and enablement of the Living Lab to realise its fullest potential.
+It ensures the partners maintain oversight and shape the future of the Living Lab.

 - Input into research topic development and endorsement

 - Oversight of research topics progress and impacts over time

 - Exploration of options for expansion of the Living Lab capability

 - Vetting and endorsement when opportunities arise to add new partners to the Living Lab.